Freedom of navigation: Chinese view of FONOPs in South China Sea

-China views FONOPs in the South China Sea, and particularly those undertaken with military vessels, as provocative, as they assert that freedom of navigation does not apply to military vessels within foreign EEZ's and territorial waters.
+China views FONOPs in the South China Sea, and particularly those undertaken with military vessels, as provocative, as they assert that freedom of navigation does not apply to military vessels within foreign EEZs and territorial waters.
 China also claims that FONOPs violate Chinese law, including the "Law of the People's Republic of China on the Territorial Sea and the Contiguous Zone" and the "Declaration of the Government of the People's Republic of China on the Baselines of the Territorial Sea".
 The Chinese Navy and Coast Guard often shadow foreign vessels on FONOPs.

+In late February 2025, the Chinese Navy sent a task group consisting of the Jiangkai-class frigate Hengyang, the Renhai-class cruiser Zunyi and the Fushi-class replenishment vessel Weishanhu to conduct live-fire exercises within Australia's exclusive economic zone in the Tasman Sea, disrupting several international flights.
+Their activities were monitored by the Australian and New Zealand Defence Forces.
+Australian Financial Review correspondent Jessica Sier, University of Waikato law professor Al Gillespie and a South China Morning Post editorial described the Chinese naval exercise in the Tasman Sea as a response to Australian and New Zealand naval activities in the South China Sea and Taiwan Strait.